Dimensional International Value ETF (NYSEARCA:DFIV) Shares Purchased by PBMares Wealth Management LLC

-PBMares Wealth Management LLC boosted its holdings in Dimensional International Value ETF (NYSEARCA:DFIV – Free Report) by 6.1% in the fourth quarter, HoldingsChannel.com reports.
-The firm owned 432,898 shares of the company’s stock after acquiring an additional 25,024 shares during the period.
-Dimensional International Value ETF accounts for approximately 4.5% of PBMares Wealth Management LLC’s investment portfolio, making the stock its 4th biggest holding.
-PBMares Wealth Management LLC’s holdings in Dimensional International Value ETF were worth $14,874,000 at the end of the most recent reporting period.
+PBMares Wealth Management LLC grew its position in shares of Dimensional International Value ETF (NYSEARCA:DFIV – Free Report) by 6.1% in the 4th quarter, HoldingsChannel.com reports.
+The fund owned 432,898 shares of the company’s stock after purchasing an additional 25,024 shares during the quarter.
+Dimensional International Value ETF accounts for about 4.5% of PBMares Wealth Management LLC’s holdings, making the stock its 4th biggest holding.
+PBMares Wealth Management LLC’s holdings in Dimensional International Value ETF were worth $14,874,000 as of its most recent SEC filing.

-A number of other hedge funds have also recently added to or reduced their stakes in DFIV.
-Raymond James & Associates acquired a new position in Dimensional International Value ETF in the first quarter worth $1,373,000.
-Cetera Investment Advisers boosted its holdings in Dimensional International Value ETF by 2.5% in the first quarter.
-Cetera Investment Advisers now owns 96,209 shares of the company’s stock worth $3,221,000 after purchasing an additional 2,384 shares during the period.
-First Western Trust Bank acquired a new position in shares of Dimensional International Value ETF during the first quarter valued at $1,067,000.
-Equitable Holdings Inc. boosted its holdings in shares of Dimensional International Value ETF by 2.2% during the first quarter.
-Equitable Holdings Inc. now owns 75,824 shares of the company’s stock valued at $2,539,000 after acquiring an additional 1,614 shares during the period.
-Finally, Flow Traders U.S. LLC acquired a new position in shares of Dimensional International Value ETF during the first quarter valued at $1,573,000.
+Several other hedge funds and other institutional investors also recently modified their holdings of the company.
+Mercer Global Advisors Inc. ADV boosted its holdings in shares of Dimensional International Value ETF by 20.9% during the third quarter.
+Mercer Global Advisors Inc. ADV now owns 9,315,077 shares of the company’s stock valued at $303,858,000 after acquiring an additional 1,607,785 shares during the period.
+Envestnet Asset Management Inc. boosted its holdings in shares of Dimensional International Value ETF by 9.8% during the third quarter.
+Envestnet Asset Management Inc. now owns 8,860,735 shares of the company’s stock valued at $289,037,000 after acquiring an additional 792,059 shares during the period.
+Northern Trust Corp boosted its holdings in shares of Dimensional International Value ETF by 0.7% during the third quarter.
+Northern Trust Corp now owns 6,486,554 shares of the company’s stock valued at $211,591,000 after acquiring an additional 42,781 shares during the period.
+Savant Capital LLC boosted its holdings in shares of Dimensional International Value ETF by 12.0% during the third quarter.
+Savant Capital LLC now owns 5,579,446 shares of the company’s stock valued at $182,002,000 after acquiring an additional 597,958 shares during the period.
+Finally, Index Fund Advisors Inc. boosted its holdings in shares of Dimensional International Value ETF by 0.8% during the third quarter.
+Index Fund Advisors Inc. now owns 3,678,911 shares of the company’s stock valued at $120,006,000 after acquiring an additional 27,829 shares during the period.

 Dimensional International Value ETF Company Profile